-The Klickitat River is a unique system by the fact that it is the longest un-dammed river in the state.
+The Klickitat River Steelhead is a unique fish in a unique river system by the fact that it is the longest un-dammed river in the state.
 This glacier fed river is controlled by Mt.
 Adams and is very dependent on the weather, unlike the Yakima River.

 Klickitat River steelhead season starts in June and goes till the end of November.

 In the summer months, you can typically have the river mostly to yourself and even find a few fish.
 Although low in quantity, the pressure and water clarity does produce some fish.

 As stated before, the river clarity is determined by Mt.
 Adams, so when summer temperatures begin to climb, keeping a close eye on the river gauges and even making a few phone calls to the local Canyon Market can save you a long drive home if the river is un-fishable.

 We keep an eye on night time temperatures, as the river will cycle if it begins to get into the 40s at night.
 A cycle is when the river becomes un-fishable (blows out) because of the high midday temperatures and then eventually gains clarity as the day goes on.